gaogaotiantian/viztracer-vscode/README.md

 ### View Reports

-Right-click on your `json` report in the file explorer, choose "View with vizviewer".
+Right-click on your `json` report in the file explorer, choose `View with vizviewer`.

 If Column Two exists, the report will be shown in Column Two.
 Otherwise it will be shown in Column One.